 The Environment Under Review sub programme aims to contribute to sustainable development and improved well-being through empowering stakeholders at global, regional and national levels.
-It aims to do this by providing open web platforms, services and access to timely, substantiated knowledge about the environment and emerging issues and by strengthening capacities to make use of substantiated knowledge in decision-making.
+The sub programme provides open web platforms, services and access to timely, substantiated knowledge about the environment and emerging issues and by strengthening capacities to make use of substantiated knowledge in decision-making.

 Environmental assessments assist countries to keep the state of their environment under review.
 The ultimate objective of conducting environmental assessments is to inform and influence policy and decision making, through providing a bridge between science and policy.
 Thus, all regional assessments include policy analysis and outlook sections.

 Environmental assessment fall under three main categories, namely, those that support and present Africa in global level assessments, regional and sub-regional assessments, and support to national and local level (including city) assessments.
-Irrespective of the level, assessments may be either integrated – taking into account the environmental, social and economic dimensions in the analysis, or thematic and generally organized around the four main components of the environment - air, water, land, and biota.
+Irrespective of the level, assessments may be either integrated – taking into account the environmental, social and economic dimensions in the analysis, or thematic and generally organized around the four main components of the environment.

 A number of innovative products such as Atlases have been developed to improve visualization of the issues under analysis and presentation of policy options, including lessons learned from good practices.

 Most countries in Africa have a constitutional and/or legal requirement to regularly report on the state of their environment.
-Through a capacity development process, UNEP works with countries to enable them meet this reporting obligation.
+Through a capacity development process, UN Environment works with countries to enable them meet this reporting obligation.
 Based on requests, teams of national experts are guided through the process of preparing, reporting and disseminating national State of Environment Reports (SOERs).
 These are integrated in nature and the resulting publications are owned by the countries themselves.
-In a limited number of cases, UNEP assists national urban authorities and other partners to prepare city environment assessment reports.
+In a limited number of cases, UN Environment assists national urban authorities and other partners to prepare city environment assessment reports.

-At global level, UNEP publishes the Global Environmental Outlook (GEO) to provide comprehensive, science-based, policy-relevant information on the current state and future prospects of the global environment and its interactions with human well-being.
-The next regional GEO will be published in 2016.
+At global level, UN Environment publishes the Global Environmental Outlook (GEO) to provide comprehensive, science-based, policy-relevant information on the current state and future prospects of the global environment and its interactions with human well-being.